vfsc2018/eks-workshop/amplify/content/serverless-python/create-cdk-project/_index.md

 +++
-title = "New CDK Project"
-weight = 10
+title = "New Python CDK Project" weight = 10
 pre= "<b>3.1. </b>"
 +++

-# Creating the Python CDK project

 * 🎯 We will use `cdk init` to create a new AWS CDK Python project.